mseminatore/firth/README.md

 0<> | true if TOS is not equal zero
 \. | print top stack entry
 \.S | print the stack contents
+\." | print the following " delimited string

 * **Note:** These are not yet implemented